tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I finished my website of a  portfolio made with node, express, html+css+js containing my electronics projects.
 I put this project in a [repository](https://github.com/tiagod3p/electronics-portfolio).

 **Thoughts**: Web development with Javascript is pretty cool, the idea of build frontend and backend with the same programming language is awesome.
 I am really tempted to study javascript to be my main language.

+### Day 40 June 22, 2020

+**Today's Progress**: Today was a very busy day at work so I only had time to solve some bugs on my instagram bot with Python.

+**Thoughts**: I'm studying some stuffs about the software that we are using at work, but I'm still trying to keep the studies about python, javascript and web development.